-qTrace does not just capture screens or videos, instead it is an intelligent capture technology similar to those found in sophisticated test automation tools. qTrace tracks users’ interactions with an application and uses that information to automatically create detailed defect document. qTrace supports the recording of a wide range of applications and technologies on the browser as well as desktop apps.
+qTrace is not a screen or video capture tool but is instead an intelligent capture technology similar to those found in sophisticated test automation tools. qTrace tracks user's interactions with an application uses that information to automatically create detailed defect document. qTrace supports the recording of a wide range of applications and technologies on the browser as well as desktop apps.

 When recording, Testers can choose to: